I did not work during the 2013 calendar year—do I still need to file a federal tax return?

 Please visit the main ISSO Tax page.
 The general overview is that the tax deadline is usually April 15th each year.
 Qualified scholarship amounts, such as tuition, fees and books, are not subject to federal and state income taxes.
 Teaching/research assistantships are taxable.
 The room and board portion of your Brandeis scholarship is considered taxable income unless it is exempt by a tax treaty between your country and the United States.
 Taxes are computed on a calendar-year basis (January 1 to December 31).

-Every January your employer (including Brandeis University) will give you a W-2 form, which states all the money you have earned in the past year.
+Every January your employer (including Brandeis University) may issue you a W-2 form, which states all the money you have earned in the past year.
 In March you may receive a 1042-S form, which states the taxable portion of stipend or fellowship income (it will not include tuition scholarship amounts as these are exempt from tax).
+You may receive a W-2 and 1042-S, or you may just receive a W-2 or just a 1042-S, depending on the nature of your income.
 Generally, the income tax rate for non-residents (for tax purposes) is approximately 30%, unless you are eligible for a tax treaty which lessens your tax burden.
 Information on tax treaty eligibility is available online with the U.S. Internal Revenue Service (www.irs.gov); please refer to Publication 519 “U.S. Tax Guide for Aliens” and Publication 901 “U.S. Tax Treaties” .

 I can’t find the mailing address for the 8843 form.
 Where do I send it?